 Perioral dermatitis is an inflammatory rash occurring around the mouth, nose, chin and eyes.
 The name literally means peri (around) oral (the mouth).
 The rash is made up of small bumps and according to the American Academy of Dermatology (AAD), is usually red in people with light skin and flesh-coloured in people of colour.
 It typically causes dry, flaky skin, and may involve itching, hence why it is often confused with eczema.

 It is significantly more common in women than in men.

 Is perioral dermatitis a fungus?
 Not strictly no, however if you're wondering if perioral dermatitis and gut health are related, it has be linked to an overgrowth of candida in the gut.
 Poor gut health can manifest on your face in the form of perioral dermatitis.
 An overgrowth of bacteria in the gut, also known as small intestinal bacterial overgrowth (SIBO), has been linked to both acne and rosacea as well.
 Experts have performed research into the gut health and the gut microbiome and found links to irregularities in the gut micriobiota before manifestations of dermatitis.

-Periocular dermatitis dermatitis around the eyes.
+Periocular dermatitis is dermatitis around the eyes.
 Some people refer to it as perioral dermatitis of the eyes.

 What Causes Perioral Dermatitis?